Gabriel09BR/XAI-Thermography/README.md

 These data were extracted from mammographic regions of interest (ROIs) and include shape, texture, and color descriptors, which are fundamental for both classification and model explainability.

+##Methodological Context

+ The datasets and features provided here were generated through an Explainable Artificial Intelligence (XAI) framework based on:

+ Extreme Learning Machines (ELM) with different activation functions (e.g., sigmoid, tanh, linear, tribas, radbas, etc.);

+ Feature interpretability via morphological, textural, and color-based analysis;

+ Cross-validation and multiple random states to ensure model stability and reproducibility.

+ This repository reflects the exact configurations and data used in the published study and can serve as a basis for future comparisons or model extensions.